Visiting Scholar Application

 Time spent at CEHD will be mutually beneficial.
 Visiting scholars will be encouraged to sharpen their analytical skills through direct engagement with Center researchers, affiliates, and the university on whole.
 Through their participation in research, conferences, workshops, and lectures, the visiting scholar will contribute to an exchange of ideas that will enrich CEHD’s research.

 Per University of Chicago policy, visiting scholars are unable to receive salary.
-However, we are able to offer visa sponsorship (if necessary), office space, and access to the university’s resources, including its libraries.
+However, we are able to offer visa sponsorship (if necessary), desk space, and access to the university’s resources, including its libraries.
 Although the potential visiting scholar may propose a visiting period, duration and timing of the visit is at the discretion of CEHD leadership.

 - A Ph.D. or M.A. in a relevant field.